nextflow-io/cwl2nxf/README.md

 cwl2nxf
 ========

-Early development work on a CWL to Nextflow converter.
-This is still a very early prototype, and is most likely only functional for a small number of cases.
+This is a prototype conversion tool from Common Workflow Language (CWL) to Nextflow.
+This project is still under active development, with a number of common CWL features implemented currently.
+Example workflows to demonstrate the conversion are included in the 'sample_data' folder with additional information on how to convert and run each exmaple.

 Supported features
 -----------